pluralsh/documentation/pages/how-to/set-up/controllers.md

 }
 ```

 And uses some off-the-shelf tf modules they have created.
 It's output is then plumbed to the `plural_cluster.this` resource which allows the dynamic templating in the `runtime.yaml.liquid` file.
 In general, any file can add a `.liquid` extension, and our agent will dynamically template it.
-You can read more about that [here](/deployments/templating).
+You can read more about that {% doclink to="templating" %}here{% /doclink %}.

 ## Setting Up AWS Load Balancer Controller (AWS only)